mark-mcdermott/theme-forseen/README.md

 ## Contributing

 Contributions welcome!

+1. Fork the repo
+2. Create a feature branch
+3. Make your changes
-Open an issue or submit a PR at [GitHub](https://github.com/mark-mcdermott/theme-forseen).
+4. Open a PR to `main`

+PRs require all tests to pass before merging.
+Tests run automatically when you open a PR.

 ## License